 The only accommodation on the trail is available at Bhojbasa and nowhere else.
 Depending on your own preference, you can either stay at the Ashram or GMVN rest house.
 These are both dormitory-type accommodations.
 Hot water will be provided and only vegetarian food is served here.

 If you want to, you can even book the GMVN Guesthouse by calling 0135-2740896, 2749308, 2748478; or by emailing at [email protected] or [email protected].
 You can also book it online at the GMVN Website.
 Just create a user ID on this site and book your stay.
 The two Ashrams at Bhojbasa are known as Ram Baba Ashram and Lal Baba Ashram.

 Accommodation Cost at Bhojbasa

 The Ashram here will charge you Rs.
 300 per person and the GMVN Guest House will charge Rs.
 350 per person.

 Acute Mountain Sickness

-If you start to feel symptom of altitude sickness anywhere on the trek, please do not climb up and further and return to Gangotri immediately.
-For example, if you start to feel feverish, have headache, nausea, chest pain, having difficulty breathing, then it means you are suffering from AMS and any further gain in altitude will only make things worse.
+If you start to feel symptoms of altitude sickness anywhere on the trek, please do not climb up and further and return to Gangotri immediately.
+For example, if you start to feel feverish, have headaches, nausea, chest pain, having difficulty breathing, then it means you are suffering from AMS and any further gain in altitude will only make things worse.
 Stop and climb down immediately.

 Mentioned below are a few other tips that can be of help while trekking to Gangotri.

-- Any sport shoe will be fine for completing this trek but if possible, do bring a pair of trekking shoes with good grip and ankle length.
+- Any sports shoe will be fine for completing this trek but if possible, do bring a pair of trekking shoes with good grip and ankle length.

 - You must bring a light jacket even if you were trekking in the months of May and June.
-Wind out here is a bit cold and weather can change unpredictably.
+The wind out here is a bit cold and the weather can change unpredictably.

 - Permits for Gomukh can be procured via Fax as well.